 This publication offers an overview of the law, issues and practical concerns of elder financial abuse from both a civil and criminal perspective.

 Civil Elder Financial Abuse for Prosecutors/Criminal Elder Financial Abuse for Civil Lawyers (pdf) downloadable booklet was produced by Institute on Aging with material contributed by Helen Karr, Esq. and Steve Riess, Esq.

-A Collaborative Approach to Multidisciplinary Teams in Sonoma County (pdf) by Adult and Aging Services Division, Human Services Dept., County of Sonoma CA (2012)
+(pdf) by Adult and Aging Services Division, Human Services Dept., County of Sonoma CA (2012)

 Sonoma County’s Elder and Dependent Adult MDT has been in existence in its current form for over ten years, and in that time many new collaborative ideas and practices have been developed.
 This report provides recommendations to improve the Sonoma County MDT, and thus improve services for our clients.
 Research for this report includes information gathered from current publications, observations of other California county MDTs, a survey of local Sonoma County agencies, and interviews with key informants.

 368+ Elder and Dependent Adult Abuse Mobile App for CA Law Enforcement

 The following California-based program highlights are from the Archstone Foundation Elder Abuse & Neglect Initiative, Phase II